satrapu/aspnet-core-logging/README.md

 Follow the steps below to ensure you are able to run integration tests:
  - Ensure you have an Auth0 account; if you don't have, sign-up for one [here](https://auth0.com/signup)
  - Create an API as instructed [here](https://auth0.com/docs/getting-started/set-up-api)
- - Register a machine-to-machine application to get a client ID and a client secret used for generating access tokens when running integration tests, as instructed [here](https://auth0.com/docs/dashboard/guides/applications/register-app-m2m)
+ - Get a client ID and a client secret used for generating access tokens when running integration tests, as instructed [here](https://auth0.com/docs/quickstart/backend/aspnet-core-webapi/02-using)

 ### Setup local persistence services